Skip to main content

 bluefin-cli

-ujust bluefin-cli will install bluefin-cli, Bluefin’s opt-in command line experience. bluefin-cli comes with some fantastic command line tools:
+ujust bluefin-cli will install Bluefin's opt-in command line experience. bluefin-cli comes with some fantastic command line tools:

 • atuin for shell history